schmoelder/diss/doc/02_fundamentals/02_model_formulation.md

 \dot{m}_{conv, i} = Q \cdot c_i \quad \text{with} \quad Q = \varepsilon \cdot A \cdot u ,
 ```

-where $\varepsilon$ denotes the total porosity of the packed bed.
+where $\varepsilon$ is the total porosity of the packed bed, $u$ is the mobile phase velocity, and $A$ is the column's cross-sectional area.

-Solutes can diffuse from the interstitial volume between the particles into the particle pores, where they can undergo additional intraparticle diffusion before adsorbing onto the particle surfaces.
+Solutes can diffuse from the interstitial volume between particles into the pores of the particles, where intraparticle diffusion and adsorption onto particle surfaces occur.
-The differing interactions of these molecules with the surface ultimately lead to the separation of the molecules.
+The differing interactions of solutes with the stationary phase lead to their separation.

-The simplest chromatography model is the equilibrium model (EM), which assumes no mass transfer limitation into the pore and fast transport and diffusion inside the pores.
+The simplest chromatographic model is the equilibrium model (EM), which assumes:

+- No mass transfer limitations into the pores.
+- Instantaneous transport and diffusion inside the pores.
+- Rapid equilibrium between the mobile phase and the stationary phase.

-Consequently, liquid phase concentrations within particle pores are identical to those in the bulk liquid phase, and the concentrations of the liquid and solid phases within the adsorbent particles are constant and independent of radial position of the particle.
+Under these assumptions, the liquid phase concentration within the particle pores is identical to the bulk liquid phase concentration, and the concentration in the solid phase is uniform (i.e., independent of the radial position inside the particle).

-To model the adsorption process, rapid equilibrium between the mobile phase and the stationary phase is assumed.
-The differential mass balance equation for component $i$ is given by
+The differential mass balance for component $i$ is expressed as:

 ```{math}
 :label: mass_balance_em